chukusuccess/Coding-Break-Extension/README.md

 Take care of your health while coding!
 This Break Reminder extension for Visual Studio Code gently nudges you to take a 10-minute break every hour of coding.
 Stay productive and mindful of your well-being with timely reminders.

+## How to Use

+1. Install the extension.
+2. hit `ctrl + shift + p` and type "Remind me to take a break" then hit `Enter`.
+3. The extension will automatically start reminding you to take a break every hour.

 ![Demo GIF](https://res.cloudinary.com/dtqx2jvcg/image/upload/v1708287901/coding-break-reminder/jip3zw6py1agtgim5rnu.gif "Coding Break Demo")

 ## Features